Kristaps Porzingis NBA Preview vs. the Cavaliers

 Kristaps Porzingis Insights vs. the Cavaliers

-- He's attempted 5.0 threes per game, or 8.9% of his team's shots from beyond the arc this season.
+- Porzingis is averaging 5.1 three-point field goal attempts per game this season, which is 9.1% of his team's shots from beyond the arc.

-- The Cavaliers are the seventh-best defensive team in the league, conceding 110.3 points per contest.
+- Giving up 110.7 points per game, the Cavaliers are the seventh-ranked squad in the league on defense.

-- On the boards, the Cavaliers have allowed 43.6 rebounds per contest, which puts them 13th in the NBA.
+- The Cavaliers concede 43.6 rebounds per contest, ranking 13th in the NBA.

-- Looking at assists, the Cavaliers have conceded 24.7 per game, fifth in the NBA.
+- In terms of assists, the Cavaliers are fifth in the league, conceding 24.6 per contest.

-- The Cavaliers are the ninth-ranked team in the NBA at allowing threes, conceding 11.9 made 3-pointers per game.
+- In terms of 3-pointers, the Cavaliers have given up 12.2 makes per game, 13th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!